My Best Board Game Buy This Year: Ravensburger Labyrinth

 Why is this Ravensburger Labyrinth game such a great, alternative choice for a board game?

-The design of the board’s colorful tiles and cards may be very simplistic, once you get past the rules of the game and get involved in a quest that is, but this nature just adds to the appeal for players of all ages and has opened the game up to adaptations such as the 25th anniversary edition.
-If your child gets to grips with the gameplay and really starts to enjoy the style and potential, it may be worth purchasing one of these alternative titles so they can apply their new skills and logical thinking to scenarios involving Disney Princesses, Star Wars, Lord of the Rings or other beloved characters.
-There is even a version in 3D for younger players.
+The design of the board’s colorful tiles and cards may be very simplistic, once you get past the rules of the game and get involved in a quest that is, but this nature just adds to the appeal for players of all ages and has opened the game up to spinoffs such as the Disney, Harry Potter, Star Wars, Lord of the Rings (eBay affiliate link) and much more.
+There is even a version in 3D.

 Can the whole family play this game or is is too complicated and difficult for smaller children?